 Have you ever plugged in your external drive to your computer and suddenly not gain access?
 In this article, we provide four effective solutions for your USB drive not being initialized.
 Below are instructions on how to initialize your hard drive, switch connection cables, scan your computer for viruses and malware, clean your external drive with DiskPart, diagnose hard drive problems, and fix MBR.

-Using an external hard drive could seem as easy as plugging it in to a USB port for the average user.
-A hard drive may be successfully installed to your computer but will not actually appear on My Computer.
+Using an external hard drive could seem as easy as plugging it into a USB port for the average user.
+A hard drive may be successfully installed on your computer but will not appear on My Computer.
 It might also appear as "disk is unknown, not initialized, unallocated" in System Tools.

 Hard drive issues usually attack Windows users unexpectedly which could be frustrating.
 This often shows a prompt "Disk Unknown Not Initialized".
 This could be due to a variety of reasons like a virus or malware infection, file system damage, bad sectors, MBR corruption, partition loss, etc. If you're unable to determine the cause, simply follow the four solutions one by one until you successfully fix the issue.

-This is easiest way to fix "Disk Unknown Not Initialized" issue.
+This is the easiest way to fix the "Disk Unknown Not Initialized" issue.
 Follow the steps below.